aolney/ct-modular-book/docs/11-com-mod-generators.md

 Try extending the last patch to add keyboard tracking using the button in Figure \@ref(fig:efm-keyboard-frequency-tracking).
 While keyboard tracking isn't strictly necessary for this demonstration, it makes it more fun and sets up comparisons with other forms of FM.

-(ref:efm-keyboard-frequency-tracking) [Virtual modular](https://cardinal.olney.ai) for for exponential frequency modulation with keyboard tracking.
+(ref:efm-keyboard-frequency-tracking) [Virtual modular](https://cardinal.olney.ai) for  exponential frequency modulation with keyboard tracking and exploring a 1:1 ratio.

 <!-- MODAL HTML BLOCK -->